SunbrightShinobi/sphinx-manual/manual/source/document/main_content/syntax/basics/directives/code_literal.rst

         .. py:function:: enumerate(sequence[, start=0])
             :noindex:

-            Return an iterator that yields tuples of an index and an item of the  *sequence*.
+            Returns an iterator that yields tuples of an index and an item of the  *sequence*.
 (And so on.)

 .. raw:: latex